ComponentKitchen/Composable/README.md

 This is an advanced use of Composable that may be appropriate for application frameworks.
 Suppose we have a framework where many classes inherit from a class called Base.
-All elements that inherit from Base can define a set of string messages as a plain object-valued property called `messages`.
+All classes that inherit from Base can define a set of string messages as a plain object-valued property called `messages`.
 Normally such a property would be overridden in a subclass, but the Base class wants to define the default composition behavior is to *merge* the `messages` property.